Categorical proposition: Obversion

 Categorical statements are logically equivalent to their obverse.
 As such, a Venn diagram illustrating any one of the forms would be identical to the Venn diagram illustrating its obverse.

 Contraposition

 Contraposition is the process of simultaneous interchange and negation of the subject and predicate of a categorical statement.
 It is also equivalent to converting (applying conversion) the obvert (the outcome of obversion) of a categorical statement.
-Note that this contraposition in the traditional logic is not same to contraposition (also called transposition) in the modern logic stating that material implication statements $P \rightarrow Q$ and $\neg Q \rightarrow \neg P$ are logically equivalent.
+Note that this contraposition in the traditional logic is not the same as the contraposition (also called transposition) in the modern logic where the material implication statements $P \rightarrow Q$ and $\neg Q \rightarrow \neg P$ are logically equivalent.
 Both contrapositions are equivalent only for A type categorical statements.